resucutie/beyond-software/public/assets/index.md

 # Modding
 ## General
 [ReVanced](https://revanced.app) :c-android: - Application that can apply various patches to numerous android apps including YouTube and TikTok.
 Spiritual successor to Vanced
 --Note: It requires the need of a microG client for YouTube and YouTube music if your device does not have root access.
 At the moment, the most compatible microG manager with ReVanced, according to the community, is [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG)--
+[LSPatch](https://github.com/LSPosed/LSPatch) :c-android: - Rootless implementation of LSPosed framework that patches APKs

 ## Discord
 [Vencord](https://vencord.dev/) :c-web: :c-pc: - A regex patch based Discord desktop client mod.
 Most plugins come built in